MasoudiYosef/FeatureRank/README.md

 ## Citation

-Citation information will be added after publication.
-When reporting a result, include the dataset source, task, GLOBAL or DC mode, feature percentage, block count when applicable, random seed, and the generated metric files.
+If you use FeatureRank in academic research, please cite the associated publication.
+Citation details will be added upon publication..